norskeld/sigma/apps/docs/content/guides/error-recovery.md

 ## Inserting a missing token

-A strategy that consumes nothing turns `recover` into token insertion: [nothing] reports the missing token and the parse carries on where it left off, with no region skipped at all.
+A strategy that consumes nothing turns `recover` into token insertion: [nothing] skips no region at all, so `recover` records the missing token and the parse carries straight on from where it stopped.

 ```ts
 const InsertedSemi = recover(commit(Semi, 'semi'), nothing(), () => null) // [!code ++]